benjijamorris/SIIM-ISIC-Melanoma-Classification/README.md

 ![All Loss](/allloss.png)
 ![Most Loss](/mostloss.png)

 While the model described in the paper and my modifications to that model both showed improvements in loss across epochs, the loss converges to a much lower value with my modifications versus the original paper.
 Further, the modified model seems adequately fit as shown by the small difference between training and validation loss.
+Early stopping was used during training with a patience of 25 epochs, resulting in the original model stopping training at 25 epochs after failing to improve.

 ![ROC-AUC Score](/allauc.png)

 The area under the receiver operating characteristics curve (ROC-AUC score) was used as the performance metric in this competition.
 This ROC curve plots the true positive rate versus the false positive rate at various thresholds for models that output a probabilistic prediction, and the area under this curve corresponds to the probability that the model can distinguish between two classes.
 This metric is more indicative of a model's ability than a metric like accuracy when the problem has a high class imbalance.
 The modified model significantly outperformed the original paper with regards to the ROC-AUC score, indicating that it was better able to distinguish between benign and malignant melanomas.